Auctioning Time to Mitigate Latency Races: Theory and Evidence from Blockchains: The Blockchain Setting and Platform Revenue

+resembling the Tullock contest-like win probability in the general model.
+Under linear costs, the equilibrium number of copies has a simple closed form:

-From Proposition \ref{prop:eq-baseline}, we can compute important equilibrium quantities.
+Using this expression, we can compute important equilibrium quantities.
 Let $K^*$ be the total number of transactions submitted in equilibrium.
-This represents the level of spam in the sequencer mempool, since $(K^*-1)$ of these transactions will revert, and has formula
+This represents the level of on-chain spam, since $K^*-1$ of these transactions will revert on-chain, and has formula

-We can also compute an individual arbitrageur's equilibrium utility $u_i^*$, and how the total value $V$ is split between users, captured by the term $W^*$, and revenue $R^*$ accrued by the sequencer/DAO from reverted gas fees:\footnote{To be precise in the case of Arbitrum, gas fees not spend on posting block data to the Ethereum mainnet go to the Arbitrum DAO.}
+We can also compute an individual trader's equilibrium utility $u_i^*$, and how the total value $V$ is split between users, captured by the term $W^*$, and revenue $R^*$ accrued by the sequencer/DAO from reverted gas fees:\footnote{To be precise in the case of Arbitrum, gas fees not spend on posting block data to the Ethereum mainnet go to the Arbitrum DAO as well.}

-These corollaries highlight the core inefficiency motivating Timeboost-style mechanisms: competition for being first under FCFS induces redundant transaction copies.
+These corollaries highlight the core inefficiency motivating Timeboost-style mechanisms: competition to be first under FCFS induces redundant transaction copies.
 In later sections we show how auctioning a time advantage changes the competitive margin, reducing $K^*$ and reallocating surplus away from revert-driven waste and toward auction payments.